txchen/dotnet-spa/README.md

 * unittest with xUnit
 * aspnet core webapi
 * webpack project hosted in aspnet net
+* use serilog to write structured log
+* configure serilog to write json to file

 And these are not covered, and might be covered in the future
 * authentication, especially social login
-* comprehensive logging solution
+* change minLogLevel in runtime
-* secret and configuration management
+* secret management
 * js app unit test
 * browser testing
 * docker image build